PolusAI/image-tools/polus-outlier-removal-plugin/README.md

 ## Types:
 Choose any one of the types(global/local) mentioned to remove outliers from the data.
 This is an optional parameter.
 Based on the method selected for detection of outliers, this option is displayed.

+### Global
+Select global to remove outliers that deviates significantly from the rest of the datapoints.

+### Local
+Select local to remove outliers that are distinct when compared to those of its neighbors.

 ## Output:
 Separate csv files for inliers and outliers.